Homebrew/homebrew-cask/README.md

 ### Available options:

-* `--linkpath` — Where applications are linked / aliased.
+* `--linkpath=PATH` — Where applications are linked / aliased.
 Defaults to ~/Applications.
+* `--edge` — Use the edge spec for that cask.
+* `--devel` — Use the devel spec for that cask.
+* `--stable` — Use the stable spec for that cask.
+Useful to override the ENV.
+* `--[no-]ignore-edge-only` — Ignore “edge-only” problems when auditing casks.
+If you're working with `brew cask audit` a lot, I recommend you put it in your `HOMEBREW_CASK_OPTS`.

 Cask info